Animal Services

 Dangerous Dogs

 A dog owner may contest the requirements of a Dangerous Dog Notice through an appeal hearing.
-A request for an appeal hearing must be made in writing within five days of receipt of the Notice.
+A request for an appeal hearing must be made in writing within ten days of receipt of the Notice.
 Once an appeal request is reviewed and approved, the appeal hearing will be scheduled upon payment of the Dangerous Dog Hearing Fee.

 Dangerous Dog Notice appeal hearings are conducted by the City’s appointed Hearing Officer, and in accordance with the Statutory Powers and Procedures Act.
 Upon review of the Dangerous Dog Notice, the Hearing Officer may confirm, amend or rescind the requirements set out in the Notice.
 Should the Dangerous Dog Notice be rescinded in its entirety, the Dangerous Dog Hearing Review fee will be refunded.

-While a hearing request may be made, the Dangerous Dog Notice requirements take effect once the order is served, and remain in effect until a hearing is held and a decision is provided.
+While a hearing request may be made, the Dangerous Dog Notice requirements take effect once the order is served and remain in effect until a hearing is held and a decision is provided.

 Avian Influenza (H5N1) - Bird Flu